 In review, Asiannews.it publishes articles with strong emotionally loaded headlines critical of USA President Donald Trump, such as this article by Louis Raphael Sako (Archbishop of Baghdad): “Do not turn Iraq into a battlefield.”
 In another article, they are critical of the treatment of religious groups by the Chinese government such as “Kazakh Chinese who fled Xinjiang camp doesn’t want to go back to be tortured”.
 Further, they frequently promote pseudoscience in the form of unproven miracles such as this: My daughter, born by a miracle, will be a nun.

-A factual search reveals they have not been fact checked, however they have published false information.
+A factual search reveals they have not been fact-checked, however, they have published false information.
 For example, they have reported that there is a link between abortion and breast cancer: Iranian study reveals abortion increases the risk of breast cancer.
-According to the American Cancer Society the consensus of studies indicate that “induced abortion is not linked to an increase in breast cancer risk.”
-Further, another study Induced abortion and breast cancer an updated meta-analysis, from the peer reviewed journal Medicine, also did not show a direct correlation between abortions and breast cancer.
+According to the American Cancer Society the consensus of studies indicates that “induced abortion is not linked to an increase in breast cancer risk.”
+Further, another study Induced abortion and breast cancer an updated meta-analysis, from the peer-reviewed journal Medicine, also did not show a direct correlation between abortions and breast cancer.

 Overall, we rate AsianNews.it Right Biased based on story selection and editorial positions that usually favor conservative Catholic positions.
-We also rate them Mixed for factual reporting due to poor sourcing of information, a lack of transparency with funding and the promotion of Catholic propaganda and pseudoscience.
-(M. Huitsing 01/06/2020)
+We also rate them Mixed for factual reporting due to poor sourcing of information, a lack of transparency with funding, and the promotion of Catholic propaganda and pseudoscience.
+(M. Huitsing 01/06/2020) Updated (1/25/2021)